 Say: Each pig in the story used a different building material to build a house.
 Which of these building materials is the heaviest?
 Which is the lightest?
 Accept responses.
+The children verify their responses using a balance scale.

 Indicate the chart paper.
-Each child chooses the type of house he or she would like to build.
+Each child chooses the type of building material he or she would like to use to build a house.
 Display the materials to help with choices.
 Children write their names in the appropriate columns.
+Remind them to use a capital letter at the beginning.